AgileRL/AgileRL/docs/tutorials/arena_training/ppo_custom_env.rst

    .. literalinclude:: /_static/examples/merge_ppo.yaml
       :language: yaml

+Notice that the ``network`` section doesn't set an ``arch``.
+Arena infers the encoder architecture from the environment's observation space, so a ``Dict`` observation like ours gets a multi-input encoder automatically.
+Set ``simba: true`` in the network config, or ``recurrent: true`` in the algorithm config, to opt into a SimBa or recurrent encoder instead.

 For this example, we will train on the ``arena-medium`` resource, which has 1x nvidia-l4 GPU, 15x CPUs, and 55GB of RAM (costing around 2.41 credits/node-hour on Arena), and using 2 nodes for quicker results.
 Since we are training a population